aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

 Proceed to the below steps only if you are selected to participate in the AIT-3.
 :::

 1. Confirm that you received the token from the Aptos team by checking the balance of your Petra wallet.
-Make sure you are connected to the AIT3 network by click **Settings** -> **Network**.
+Make sure you are connected to the AIT-3 network by click **Settings** → **Network**.

-2. From the Chrome browser, go to the [**Proposals section** of the Aptos Governance page for AIT-3](https://explorer.devnet.aptos.dev/proposals?network=ait3).

-3. Install Petra (Aptos Wallet).

-  Click on the **INSTALL WALLET** button and follow the directions to install the Aptos Wallet Extension on your Chrome browser.

-4. Create another wallet address for voter.
-This step is optional, you can use owner account as voter as well, however the best practice is to have a dedicate voting account so that you don't need to access your owner key frequently for governance operations.
+2. Create another wallet address for the voter.
+See [the above Step 4: Create the wallet using Petra](#create-wallet) to create a wallet on Petra.
+This step is optional.
+You can use the owner wallet account as voter wallet as well.
+However, the best practice is to have a dedicate voting account so that you do not need to access your owner key frequently for governance operations.

-5. **Next you will stake and delegate.**
+3. **Next you will stake and delegate.**

   :::tip Read the Staking document